Assassin1Zero/html5-overlay/README.md

 * ADOPS_OVERLAY_RESIZED - Dispatched when ad is resize or re-centered
 * ADOPS_OVERLAY_CLOSED - Dispatched when ad is closed

-A convenience method is exposed via the pushdown SDK to handle setting event listeners.
+A convenience method is exposed via the overlay SDK to handle setting event listeners.

 ```
 !#JavaScript